seanxwzhang/orbuculum/README.md

 An orbuculum is a crystal or glass ball and common fortune telling object.
 In this project, we propose to present street views in an orbuculum with fancy styles and also in an interactive way.

+The interactions implemented enable users to control where they want to see (only within the range of Google Streetview's ability) via either voice recognition or straightforward direction control.
+The orbuculum is placed in a mystical environment with smokes and shadow.

 ## How to run the project

 Just start clone the repository and start a simple http server is enough.